SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_pwm/readme.md

 ## Overview

-- Supports up to eight PWM outputs with four duty cycle generators
+- Supports up to eight PWM outputs with four duty cycle generators.
+The output pins are grouped in pairs, to facilitate driving the low side and high side of a power half bridge.
+For more details on PWM outputs please refer block diagram in HRM.
 - Complementary and Independent output modes are supported
 - Dead time insertion in Complementary mode
 - Manual override option for PWM output pins.
 Output pin polarity is programmable